Seif-Tamer1/Monsters-INC.-Game/README.md

 Notes to work on till now:
 no brackets means for everyone
 1- monsters variable boundaries: position, energy,confusion turns(maybe)...  (abousa)
-2- compareto mechanism (90% already correct) (abousa) 3-he didnt specify doing a method in interface why did we do it?is it fine? he said add if you want I added the method in the file to avoid error for now. we either can:
+   same thing with me in convoyer belts effect must be positve and contimination socks effect must be negative 2- compareto mechanism (90% already correct) (abousa) 3-he didnt specify doing a method in interface why did we do it?is it fine? he said add if you want I added the method in the file to avoid error for now. we either can: